 Each child's level of development is assessed against the early learning goals.
-The profile indicates whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels ('emerging').
+The profile indicates whether children are meeting expected levels of development, or not yet reaching expected levels ('emerging').
 Year 1 teachers are given a copy of the Profile report together with a short commentary on each child's skills and abilities in relation to the three key characteristics of effective learning.
 This informs the dialogue between Reception and Year 1 teachers about each child's stage of development and learning needs and assists with the planning of activities in Year 1.